algbio/MFD-ILP/MFD with Cycles/README.md

  For each solver, examples of the inputs are available in `Example` folder.

  ## 1.3 Different Formulations
-There are three different solvers available: the "Standard" files corresponds to the original and standard formulation; the "Inexact" files corresponds to the original formulations adjusted to incorporate inexact flow constraints and the "Subpath" files corresponds to the original formulations with the addition to the subpath constraints.
+There are three different solvers available: the "FDPC" files corresponds to the formulation where the elements are limited to paths or cycles; the "FDT" files corresponds to the original formulations adjusted to obtain only trails and the "FDW" files corresponds to the formulations that admit only walks.

-Newer solver have been added: "Subpath-Inexact" is a version which combines subpath constraints and inexact flows and "Subpath-Inexact-WC", which further the previous version by impose that easy subpath constraint required at least a minimal weight on the final decomposition.
-Both Solvers are currently only available with Gurobi.

  ## 1.4 Running the solvers
  For each solvers, in order to run each formulation, open the respective notebook and change the variable $path$ in the last cell to the folder where all the input files are.
 For the subpath constraints formulation, also change the $number_paths$ to the appropriated amount.
 The default value is 4.